Skip to content

 Discuss#

-To support this effort, we have created a new #maven-central-publishing channel on the Gradle Community Slack.
+To support this effort, we have created a new #maven-central channel on the Gradle Community Slack.